Hex (board game): Determinacy

-An informal proof of the no-draw property of Hex can be sketched as follows: consider the connected component of one of the red edges.
-This component either includes the opposite red edge, in which case Red has a connection, or else it does not, in which case the blue stones along the boundary of the connected component form a winning path for Blue.
+An informal proof of the no-draw property of Hex can be sketched as follows: in a completely filled Hex board, consider the connected component of one of the red edges, i.e. all the red hexagons directly or indirectly connected to that red edge.
 The concept of a connected component is well-defined because in a hexagonal grid, two cells can only meet in an edge or not at all; it is not possible for cells to overlap in a single point.
+This component either includes the opposite red edge, in which case Red has a winning path from one edge to the other, or else it does not, in which case the blue stones along the boundary of the connected component form a winning path for Blue.

+In 1979, David Gale published a proof that the determinacy of Hex is equivalent to the two-dimensional Brouwer fixed-point theorem, and that the determinacy of higher-dimensional n-player variants proves the fixed-point theorem in general.

 First-player win, informal existence proof

 In Hex without the swap rule on any board of size nxn, the first player has a theoretical winning strategy.
 This fact was mentioned by Hein in his notes for a lecture he gave in 1943: "in contrast to most other games, it can be proved that the first player in theory always can win, that is, if she could see to the end of all possible lines of play".

 All known proofs of this fact are non-constructive, i.e., the proof gives no indication of what the actual winning strategy is.
 Here is a condensed version of a proof that is attributed to John Nash c.
 1949.
 The proof works for a number of games including Hex, and has come to be called the strategy-stealing argument.